-There are many different options available to treat astigmatism
+There are many different options available for successfully treating astigmatism

 Astigmatism is a condition where the cornea (the front window covering of the eye) is oval rather than round.
 This results in blurred vision and ghost images around objects.
 In order for light to focus precisely, the cornea needs to be as round as possible.
 Years ago the correction of astigmatism was one of the greatest hurdles to an excellent LASIK result.
-Now, with advances in LASIK such as precise eye tracking technology, it has become routine to fix even severe cases of astigmatism.
+Now, with advances in LASIK such as precise eye tracking technology, it has become routine for treating astigmatism.

 Limbal Relaxing Incisions (LRI)